PC-CALCULATOR

 F8: ^ (rise to the power sign)

 TAB: Adds "a calculate total sign" to the beginning of the line and executes it.
-The value of the line is then added to register f.
+The value of the line is then added to memory f.

 FORMULA INTERPRETER

-Each time the ENTER-key is pressed, the line shown by the cursor is executed and its value is put to the answer window and to the temporary register @.
-The line is then interpreted from left to right and standard arithmetic calculation rules are obeyed.
+Each time the ENTER-key is pressed, the line shown by the cursor is executed and its value is put to the answer window and stored in the temporary memory @.
+The line is interpreted from left to right and standard arithmetic calculation rules are obeyed.
 If not otherwise shown with the parentheses, functions are calculated first, then powers (^), multiplications (*) or divisions (/) and last additions (+) or subtractions (-).
 The use of the multiplication sign is voluntary.
 So, for instance, xy=x*y and

 c30^2(1+3) = c30*c30*4 = 3, (c=cos).

-Except numbers and operators formulas can contain register names, named constants and references to other memory lines too.
-Capital letters A-Z, @ and small letters f,x,y and z are all available register names, which can be used to store constants and/or intermediate results.
-To put a value to a register an equal '=' or greater than '>' signs are used.
+Except numbers and operators formulas can contain variable names, named constants and references to other memory lines too.
+Capital letters A-Z, @ and small letters f,x,y and z and some foreign characters are available variable names.
+Variables are actually named memory places, where values are stored or recalled by using the name.
+To set a value to a variable or to store it in the memory an equal '=' or greater than '>' signs are used.
 For instance, line

 A=100 B=456>x + 2A

-Except registers, values can be stored to memory lines, too.
+Except the variable memory, values can be stored to the memory lines, too.
 If n is a line number, then the line function £ and the command

 z=u(x;y)

-puts x to f and y to @, executes then line 2 and puts its value to the register z.
+stores x to f and y to @, executes then line 2 and sets the result to z.

-Other key strokes and functions recognized by the formula interpreter are:
+Table of the keystrokes and functions recognized by the formula interpreter

 key meaningexamples